OUTLINE OF THE BOOK OF ACTS

 A: Acts 9 – 12: Preparation for God’s new plan, (Paul chosen, Samaritans, Cornelius)

-C: Acts 28:28: Corporate Israel scattered Worldwide rejects God’s offer (“Well spake the Holy Spirit”)
+C: Acts 28:28: Corporate Israel outside of Jerusalem rejects God's offer ("Well spake the Holy Spirit")

 D: Acts 28:28: Judgment (Israel deaf, blind & hardened.
 Salvation sent TO the Gentiles)

-E: Acts 28:29-31: God’s heavenly kingdom preached to Gentiles after Israel was temporarily “shut up.”
-Details of this heavenly “kingdom” message are in Ephesians, Colossians and in Paul’s other ‘prison epistles.’
-This is what is sometimes called the 'parenthesis' of the present dispensation.
+Following Acts 28:29-31, when Israel was temporarily "shut up," God's earthly kingdom was no longer available to Israel.
+Instead, His heavenly kingdom was preached to individual Gentiles and Jews.
+Details of this heavenly "kingdom" message are in Ephesians, Philippians & Colossians.
+This program is what is sometimes called the 'parenthesis' of the present dispensation.

 Notes on the above outline:

-The word “kingdom” refers to the particular sphere in which God executes His authority.
-This sphere could either be God’s millennial kingdom on earth (Mat.
-6:10; 16:19), or His kingdom “in the heavenlies” (2 Tim.
+The word "kingdom" refers to the particular sphere in which God executes His authority.
+This sphere could either be God's millennial kingdom on earth (Mat.
+6:10; 16:19), or His kingdom "in the heavenlies" (2 Tim.
 4:18; Eph.
 1:3).
-It all depends on the particular time when God was actively offering the earthly kingdom to Israel.
+God began to actively offer an earthly kingdom to Israel.
 In the Acts believers would have prayed "Thy kingdom come on earth" (Mat.6:10).
 Today, corporate Israel's day of prophetic fulfillment is temporarily in abeyance, and believers are now seen as risen with Christ who is "seated" not on David's throne on earth (Luke 1:32; Acts 2:30), but "seated on the right hand of God" (Col. 3:1-4), "in the heavenlies" (Eph.
 1:3).

 Compare 1 Corinthians 12:28 (written while God was offering the kingdom to Israel), with Ephesians 4:11 (written after this offer was terminated).
-While the millennial kingdom was offered we have sign gifts such as healing, tongues, miraculous powers, etc. Once that earthly offer was withdrawn all these sign gifts passed away because they have no significance in the present dispensation.
-So don’t rely on the promises given to believers of a different dispensation who could pick up a venomous snake or drink cyanide-laced Kool-Aid® and expect to be unharmed.
+During the time when the millennial kingdom was offered we have sign gifts such as healing, tongues, miraculous powers, etc. Once that earthly offer was withdrawn all these sign gifts passed away because they no longer have significance in the present dispensation.
+So don't rely on the promises given to believers of a different dispensation who could pick up a venomous snake or drink cyanide-laced "Kool-Aid" and expect to be unharmed.
 (See Mark 16:17-18 for a list of some of these earthly-kingdom sign gifts).